greenelab/connectivity-search-manuscript/manuscript.md

 | Side Effect | SE | 5734 | Adverse drug reactions.
 From [SIDER](http://sideeffects.embl.de/)/[UMLS](https://www.nlm.nih.gov/research/umls/). |
 | Symptom | S | 438 | Signs and Symptoms (i.e. clinical abnormalities that can indicate a medical condition).
 From the [MeSH ontology](https://www.nlm.nih.gov/mesh/meshhome.html). |

-Table: **Node types in Hetionet**
-The abbreviation, number of nodes, and description for each of the 11 metanodes in Hetionet v1.0.
+Table: **Node types in Hetionet**, including the abbreviation, number of nodes, and description for each of the 11 metanodes in Hetionet v1.0.
 {#tbl:metanodes}